djaus2/Meadow.ProjectLab.Extensions/README.md

 ## WiFi Demo

 This project is based upon the [Meadow ProjectLab_Demo](https://github.com/WildernessLabs/Meadow.ProjectLab/tree/main/Source/).
 It needs the project **Meadow.ProjectLab** located with that project. _(You need to clone that GitHub project and then add the Meadow.ProjectLab project as a project reference to this project.)_ OR...

-Or ...Aearch and install the following NuGet packages: _(To be tested)_
+OR ...Search and install the following NuGet packages: _(To be tested)_
 - Meadow.ProjectLab
 - Meadow.Foundation.Graphics.MicroLayout